richiejp/jdp/docs/src/bug-tagging.md

 similar test results.
 It checks if the test name, test status and bug architecture match, if they don't, then it won't copy the bug.

-It also checks if the bug or issue is still 'open'.
-If it is not open then only an advisory notice will be posted, which won't be interpreted as a bug tag by OpenQA or any other JDP reports.
+The bug status has an effect on the type of message which is posted.
+If the bug is not open then only an advisory notice will be posted, which won't be interpreted as a bug tag by OpenQA or any other JDP reports.

+It also checks if [Metarules](#Metarules-1), defined in the bug, are satisfied (see below).

 !!! warning